Tony Then

-Anthony "Tony" Then (16 June 1944 – 16 December 1995) was a Singaporean actor, dancer, choreographer and dance teacher who co-founded the Singapore Dance Theatre.
+Anthony Then (16 June 1944 – 16 December 1995) was a Singaporean actor, dancer, choreographer and dance teacher who co-founded the Singapore Dance Theatre.

 Early life and education

 Then grew up in a family of five siblings to parents who were fans of music (such as Latin, ballroom and rock and roll) and ballroom dancing, in particular the tango.
-As children at their parents' request, Then and his siblings performing dancing whenever they had guests.
+As children at their parents' request, Then and his siblings performed dancing whenever they had guests.
 As a teenager, he learnt to play a number of musical instruments from the piano to accordion and castanets to maracas.
 However, it was his discovery of mambo music that strengthened his passion for dancing.